awsdocs/amazon-chime-administration-guide/doc_source/getting-started.md

 Lets your users send and receive phone calls and text messages directly from Amazon Chime\.
 Provision your phone numbers in the Amazon Chime console or port in existing phone numbers\.
 Assign the phone numbers to your Amazon Chime users and grant them permissions to send and receive phone calls and text messages using Amazon Chime\.
 For more information, see [Managing phone numbers in Amazon Chime](phone-numbers.md) and [Porting existing phone numbers](porting.md)\.

 **Amazon Chime Voice Connector**
 Provides SIP trunking service for an existing phone system\.
 Port in existing phone numbers or provision new phone numbers in the Amazon Chime console\.
-For more information, see [Managing Amazon Chime Voice Connectors](voice-connectors.md)\.
+For more information, see [Managing Amazon Chime Voice Connectors](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connectors.html) in the *Amazon Chime SDK Administration Guide*\.

-## \(Optional\) Configuring your conference rooms to use Amazon Chime<a name="conference-room-options"></a>

-Amazon Chime can integrate with your in\-room video conference systems\.
-For more information, see [Conference room configuration](configure-rooms.md) and [Setting up Amazon Chime on Dolby hardware](setup-dolby.md)\.